Instruct Eric

 Featured Technology and Cryptocurrency cases

-Acted (at Quinn Emanuel) for IBM UK in relation to a software licensing dispute, including interim hearings and a 10-week trial in the Technology and Construction Court: see the reported decisions in [2023] EWHC 1183 (TCC), [2023] EWHC 2072 (TCC), [2023] EWHC 2142 (TCC), [2023] EWHC 3015 (TCC), [2024] EWHC 423 (TCC), and [2025] EWHC 532 (TCC).
+Acted (at Quinn Emanuel) for a major UK technology company in a complex software licensing dispute, including interim hearings and a 10-week trial in the TCC: see the reported decisions in [2023] EWHC 1183 (TCC), [2023] EWHC 2072 (TCC), [2023] EWHC 2142 (TCC), [2023] EWHC 3015 (TCC), [2024] EWHC 423 (TCC), and [2025] EWHC 532 (TCC).

 Eric has experience acting in disputes in the construction, engineering and energy sectors.